-Objective 3A: ENHANCE THE ABILITY TO PREDICT STUDENT INSTRUCTIONAL NEEDS IN ORDER TO IMPROVE PROGRAM COMPLETION
+OBJECTIVE 3A: ENHANCE THE ABILITY TO PREDICT STUDENTINSTRUCTIONAL NEEDS IN ORDER TO IMPROVE PROGRAM COMPLETION

-Staff and faculty identified and the Board of Trustees approved 12 Measures of Success, which describe the effectiveness of the District, its Colleges, and their programs.
-The RSCCD Research, Planning & Institutional Effectiveness Department regularly monitors and presents the data to the district community for its assessment to ensure excellence in their respective areas.
+The RSCCD Research, Planning & Institutional Effectiveness Department regularly monitors and presents data to the district community for its assessment to ensure excellence in their respective areas.
 The data is also presented to the Board of Trustees at their annual planning session for consideration and comments.

 The RSCCD Research Department also conducts "regular" statistical studies to assist policy and program planning and development and "special" studies to meet departmental, institutional, and mandated needs at the requests of faculty and staff to ensure departments/units provide quality programs.
-The department also annually monitors, publishes, and disseminates the educational goal completion data for university transfer, associate degrees, certificates of achievement and proficiency, and high school diplomas and certificates of completion for the noncredit programs.
+The departmentalso annually monitors, publishes, and disseminates the educational goal completion data for university transfer, associate degrees, certificates of achievement and proficiency, and high school diplomas and certificates of completion for the noncredit programs.
 These reports are disseminated to college staff and posted on the RSCCD Research Department webpage for reference.

 Being able to provide the right mix of course offerings to our students requires looking at data from various perspectives.
 Using daily enrollment data, the RSCCD Research Department created a number of interactive enrollment management dashboards (credit and noncredit) to assist department chairs and division deans not only to track and predict changing student demand, but also to realign resources to meet changing enrollment patterns.
 The dashboards provide the much-needed data to make well-informed resource decisions and a more efficient way of reviewing data for courses offered, enrollment, fill rate, section offered, trend analysis, as well as comparisons to past academic years.
-These dashboards are posted on our websites at www.rsccd.edu/research.
+These dashboardsare posted on our websites at www.rsccd.edu/research.

-RSCCD ITS has been actively engaging with multiple groups regarding enrollment management needs, from the creation of many new reports such as the RG0541 to RG0546 or revisions to existing reports to improve accountability and validation such as the RG0947 restructuring.
+RSCCD ITS has been actively engaging with multiple groups regarding enrollment management needs, from the creation of many new reports such as the RG0541 to RG0542 to RG0546 or revisions to existing reports to improve accountability and validation such as the RG0947 restructuring.
 Multiple meetings have ensued to ensure that the reporting needs of the institution as well as those of the individual campuses and areas within them have the targeted reporting that they require.
 This has spawned a new list of 28 reports or applications needed to better manage enrollment and scheduling, specifically improving communications between Vice Presidents of Academic Affairs and Division Deans, as well as their Department Chairs.

-Once those reports are developed and utilized, we will reconvene to move up a tier for reporting up and out to the Presidents, Chancellor and Board of Trustees.
+Once those reports are developed and utilized, we will reconvene to move up a tier for reportingup and out to the Presidents, Chancellor and Board of Trustees